agouge/Java-Network-Analyzer/README.md

 Currently supported are
 [betweenness](http://en.wikipedia.org/wiki/Betweenness_centrality) and
 [closeness](http://en.wikipedia.org/wiki/Centrality#Closeness_centrality)
-centrality calculations.
+centrality calculations, as well as the [Strahler stream order](http://en.wikipedia.org/wiki/Strahler_number) calculated on mathematical trees.

 The underlying graph may be directed, edge-reversed or undirected, and edges may or may not have weights.